 While these requirements may seem like a lot of bureaucracy, they do serve a purpose: protecting customers.
 Getting a licence shows that you have passed the government’s checks and in some cases that you have the necessary qualifications to do your job.

 Your government website is the place to start when finding which permits you need.
-In Canada, for example, you can find a list on the Canada Business Network site.
 In the U.S., the Small Business Administration compiles links to all the state websites.

 6. Set Up a Business Bank Account